 Her television drama Fishskin Suit won best drama at the NZ Television Awards and Charlie The Dreaded was one of six Maori language stories produced for the Aroha series.
 She has worked as a writer and storyliner on various television drama series including Being Eve, and Kaitangata Twitch, a series adapted from the Margaret Mahy novel.
 She was a co-writer with Dave Armstrong on Billy, a tele-feature about the life of comedian Billy T James, which premiered in 2011.
 Briar has also worked as a writer for Te Papa Tongarewa, the National Museum.

 Her first feature film The Strength of Water premiered at Rotterdam and Berlin Film Festivals in February 2009.
-Briar’s second feature film, Fresh Meat, a comedy horror, will go into production in late 2011.
-She has written a short film, Lilly and Ra, which was directed by Armagan Ballantyne for the United Nations in 2008 and co-wrote and directed the short film 9 of Hearts, this will premiere in 2012.
+Briar’s second feature film was Fresh Meat, a comedy horror.
+She has written a short film, Lilly and Ra, which was directed by Armagan Ballantyne for the United Nations in 2008 and co-wrote and directed the short film 9 of Hearts.
+In 2010 she received the New Zealand Writers Guild award for Best Screenplay, The Strength of Water.
+Briar co-directed and wrote the screenplay for the feature film Cousins, released in 2021.